CUDA

 - Compiler:

-separates host code (CPU-side) from device code (GPU-side) - Runtime API: Managing GPU resources, kernels, memory and host/device transfer
+nvccseparates host code (CPU-side) from device code (GPU-side) - Runtime API: Managing GPU resources, kernels, memory and host/device transfer

 - Libraries: Linear algebra (

-), image processing - Profiling and Debugging Tools: NVIDIA Nsight and Visual Profiler
+cuBLAS), deep learning (cuDNN), image processing - Profiling and Debugging Tools: NVIDIA Nsight and Visual Profiler

 Code Examples